Chapter 1

 The news was very exciting.
 I had to go and see my husband, and he would be thrilled that it was a boy.

 Just this morning, he rubbed my belly and talked to it, telling the baby how much he loved it.
 I almost cried at how tender he was.
 We had put off painting the room until we knew the baby's gender.
 He showed me how much he loved me and the baby in so many ways.
-I can't wait to show him the photos of the baby.

 My husband owned a small bookkeeping firm.
 His office was on the first floor.